gregtatum/poem-loop/README.md

 # poem-loop

 This module is a configurable event loop for visualizations, demos, experiments, art, and poems.
 It provides an `update` and `draw` event.
 It uses the [raf](https://www.npmjs.com/package/raf) module for the requestAnimationFrame.

-Its intended use is with Browserify
+Part of the [programming-poem](https://www.npmjs.com/browse/keyword/programming-poem) module series.

 ## Usage